syndesisio/syndesis/releases/tp2_release.md

     -p OPENSHIFT_OAUTH_CLIENT_SECRET=$(oc sa get-token syndesis-oauth-client)
 ```

-* Important: Communicate to OpenShit Online Team to update the provisioning script to point to the tagged github URL
+* Important: Communicate to OpenShift Online Team to update the provisioning script to point to the tagged github URL